Cardiff Bay

 Surrounding the lake is a 4.25 sqmi area of redeveloped former derelict docklands which shares its name.
 The area is situated between Cardiff city centre and Penarth, in the communities of Butetown and Grangetown.
-Its waterfront is home to notable attractions, in particular regarding Welsh politics; with devolved institutions such as the Senedd building (housing the Senedd, the Welsh Parliament), Pierhead Building and Tŷ Hywel; and cultural attractions including the Wales Millennium Centre and Norwegian Church.
+Its waterfront is home to notable attractions, in particular regarding Welsh politics and devolved institutions, such as the Senedd building (housing the Senedd, the Welsh Parliament), Pierhead Building and Tŷ Hywel; and cultural attractions including the Wales Millennium Centre and Norwegian Church.
 The presence of devolved institutions in Cardiff Bay has led to its name's use as a metonym for devolved Welsh politics.
 According to Cardiff Council, the creation of Cardiff Bay is regarded as one of the most successful regeneration projects in the United Kingdom.
-The 'bay' was formerly tidal, with access to the sea limited to a couple of hours each side of high water but now provides 24-hour access through three locks.
+The bay was formerly tidal, with access to the sea limited to a couple of hours each side of high water but now provides 24-hour access through three locks.

 The Cardiff Bay Wetlands Reserve is situated along the northern edge of the lake, on the site of a former salt marsh.